droidengineer/goldparser-rs/README.md

 A DFA is commonly represented with a graph.
 The term "graph" is used quite loosely by other scientific fields.
 Often, it is refers to a plotted mathematical function or graphical representation of data.
 In computer science terms, however, a "graph" is simply a collection of nodes connected by edges.

-Most parser engines, including the GOLD Parsing System, use a DFA to implement the tokenizer.
-This part of the engine scans the input and determines when and if a series of characters can be recognized as a token.
+Most parser engines, including the GOLD Parsing System, use a DFA to implement the Tokenizer.
+This part of the engine scans the input and determines when and if a series of characters can be recognized as a Token.

 The figure to the right is a simple Deterministic Finite Automata that recognizes common identifiers and numbers.![enter image description here](http://www.goldparser.org/images/diagram-dfa.gif) For instance, assume that the input contains the text "gold".
 From State 1 (the initial state), the DFA moves to State 2 when the "g" is read.
 For the next three characters, "o", "l" and "d", the DFA continues to loop to State 2.

-By design, the tokenizer attempts to match the longest series of characters possible before accepting a token.
-For example: if the tokenizer is reading the characters "count" from the source, it can match the first character "c" as an identifier.
-It would not be prudent for the tokenizer to report five separate identifiers: "c", "o", "u", "n" and "t".
+By design, the Tokenizer attempts to match the longest series of characters possible before accepting a Token.
+For example: if the Tokenizer is reading the characters "count" from the source, it can match the first character "c" as an identifier.
+It would not be prudent for the Tokenizer to report five separate identifiers: "c", "o", "u", "n" and "t".

-Each time a token is identified, it is passed to the LALR parse engine and the tokenizer restarts at the initial state.
+Each time a Token is identified, it is passed to the LALR parse engine and the Tokenizer restarts at the initial state.

 For more information, please refer to the following: